pmglab/KGGSEE/doc/source/detailed_document.rst

       --dese-permu-num <number>

-The flag ``--gene-condi`` triggers DESE.
+The flag ``--gene-assoc-condi`` triggers DESE.
 First, KGGSEE performs gene-based association tests, which is the same as the analyses triggered by ``--gene-assoc``. ``--sum-file`` specifies a white space delimited GWAS summary statistic file which must have three columns of the chromosome of SNP, coordinate of SNP, and p-value of SNP; headers of the three columns can be specified by ``--chrom-col``, ``--pos-col`` and ``--p-col`` separately.
 SNPs belonging to a gene can be defined either by SNPs close to the gene or by eQTLs of the gene.
 If ``--neargene`` is specified by one number, KGGSEE reads gene annotations and considers SNPs inside a gene and its adjacent regions at a fixed number of basepairs on both sides to be a test unit. ``--neargene`` can also have two values to set an asymmetric boundary extension, e.g., 5 kb upstream and 15 kb downstream of a gene can be set by ``--neargene 5000,15000``.
 If ``--eqtl-file`` is specified, eDESE is evoked; KGGSEE reads the eQTL summary statistic file and considers eQTLs of a gene or a transcript to be a test unit, and ``--neargene`` is overridden.
 When ``--eqtl-file`` is specified, ``--filter-eqtl-p`` can be used to specify a threshold of eQTL p-values.
 Only eQTLs with a p-value lower than the threshold will be considered. :ref:`A description of the eQTL file format <eqtl_file>` is near the beginning of the page.

 Second, after the gene-based association tests, significant genes by ECS are retained for fine-mapping. ``--multiple-testing`` specifies the method for multiple testing correction: ``bonf`` denotes Bonferroni correction; ``benfdr`` denotes Benjamini–Hochberg FDR; ``fixed`` denotes no correction. ``--p-value-cutoff`` specifies the threshold of the adjusted p-value. ``--top-gene`` specifies the maximum number of genes retained for fine-mapping.
 So, only genes (no more than the specified maximum number) with adjusted p-values lower than the specified threshold are retained for fine-mapping.
 Then, KGGSEE reads the expression file specified by ``--expression-file`` and performs iterative estimation of driver tissues.
 When ``--dese-permu-num`` is omitted, only unadjusted p-values are output.
 The unadjusted p-values are inflated due to selection bias in the iterations, which is only valid for tissue prioritization.
 For phenotype-tissue association tests, add ``--dese-permu-num 100`` for an adjustment by 100 permutations for selection bias and multiple testing.